 by Bruce Dunlavy (My blog home page and index of other posts may be found here.)

 When Thomas Jefferson wrote the Declaration of Independence, he included “life, liberty, and the pursuit of happiness” in his list of “unalienable rights.”
 This is a modest adaptation of John Locke’s phrase, “life, liberty, and property,” probably because Jefferson thought that property and the pursuit of happiness were just about the same thing.
+Also, slaves were considered property, and Jefferson no doubt wanted to avoid any discussion of that.

 In Locke’s work, as well as the Declaration, the then-radical idea was put forth that one of the functions of government was the protection of these individual rights.
 Jefferson was very straightforward about this in the Declaration: “That to secure these rights, Governments are instituted among Men.”